Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Discussion

-Despite these limitations, our findings offer several implications for the design of human-AI evaluation systems for AD quality.
-Rather than positioning VLMs as replacements for human expertise, we see opportunities to integrate them into hybrid processes that balance scalability with the value of human feedback.
-Our framework also highlights the importance of evaluation dimensions often overlooked in prior work, such as delivery choice (inline vs. extended) and track placement, which directly shape usability for BLV audiences.
-We outline key takeaways as follows: \begin{itemize} \item Integrate formatting dimensions.
-Beyond content quality of the descriptions, delivery choices (inline vs. extended narration, timing) critically shape usability for BLV audiences.
-Evaluation tools must foreground these overlooked aspects. \item Adopt structured evaluation workflow.
-By following a systematic procedure, we were able to derive meaningful insights that support iterative improvements. \item Use AI ratings to scale, not replace.
-In our study and given the current capabilities of the SOTA VLMs, these models can approximate expert judgments on certain dimensions, but their feedback lacks diagnostic value.
+Our study suggests three implications for the design of human-AI evaluation systems for AD quality:

+\begin{itemize} \item Treat AD quality as a multi-dimensional construct.
+Full-length AD introduces challenges that short-clip evaluation does not surface: consistency and prioritization across scenes, and especially formatting decisions (inline vs. extended narration, timing relative to dialogue) that only manifest at length.
+Evaluation tools must foreground these dimensions rather than collapsing quality into a single score or treating formatting as secondary to content. \item Use AI ratings to scale, not replace.
+In our study and given the current capabilities of the VLMs, these models can approximate expert judgments on certain dimensions, but their feedback lacks diagnostic value.
 This suggests a role for VLMs as first-pass filters, with humans providing targeted review. \item Leverage hybrid evaluation strategies.
-With our VLM cohort and assessment framework, we observed that different raters (human and VLMs) excel at different dimensions.
-While these patterns may shift with other models or frameworks, these findings suggest value in designing systems that combine evaluators with complementary strengths to improve coverage and reliability. \end{itemize}
+With our VLM cohort and assessment framework, we observed that different raters (humans and VLMs) excel at different dimensions.
+While these patterns may shift with other models or rating frameworks, these findings suggest value in designing systems that combine evaluators with complementary strengths to improve coverage and reliability. \end{itemize}